cyberchitta/llm-context.py/README.md

 4. Paste the generated file contents back into your chat with the LLM.

 This workflow allows for dynamic interaction with the LLM, providing initial context and responding to specific file requests as needed during the conversation.

+## Acknowledgments

+LLM Context has evolved from several projects and influences:

+- This project is a successor to [LLM Code Highlighter](https://github.com/restlessronin/llm-code-highlighter), a TypeScript library developed for use in IDEs like VS Code.
+- LLM Code Highlighter was inspired by [Aider Chat](https://github.com/paul-gauthier/aider), particularly its [RepoMap](https://aider.chat/docs/repomap.html) functionality.
+- The original concept grew out of a project for [RubberDuck](https://github.com/rubberduck-ai/rubberduck-vscode) and was later used for [Continue](https://github.com/continuedev/continuedev).
+- LLM Code Highlighter included functionality for ranking and highlighting tags, based on a translation of Aider Chat's Python code to TypeScript (with the help of Chat GPT 4).
+This functionality is not yet implemented in LLM Context.
+- The outlining functionality, developed in LLM Code Highlighter, has been moved to this project.
+- Parts of the outlining and highlighting code in LLM Context were translated from TypeScript to Python with Claude 3.5 Sonnet's help, bringing the project full circle.
+- This project currently uses the tree-sitter tag query files from Aider Chat.

+We are grateful for the open-source community and the innovations that have influenced this project's development.
+The evolution from LLM Code Highlighter to LLM Context demonstrates the iterative nature of software development and the value of building upon and adapting existing ideas.

+I am grateful for the help of Claude 3.5 Sonnet in the development of this project.

 ## Contributing